Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

   Vertex/edge box selection also works.
 Select a portal component first to keep a marquee on portals; otherwise the marquee prefers background hits.
 - **Escape** cancels a live drag; a second Escape clears the selection.
+- **Vertex > Snap to Vertex (V):** in Vertex mode, click a portal corner, then a background vertex.
+Only the portal corner moves.
+A missed target keeps the source selected; a successful snap clears it for the next pair.
+  Press V again to turn snapping off.

 Translation and component selection participate in **Undo/Redo**.
 Live previews do not modify the document until the drag is released.
 Moving